Attorney Steve® Copyright Basics – Violation of Copyright Management Information (CMI) – DMCA 17 U.S.C. 1202(b)1-3.

 Contact a U.S. DMCA copyright lawyer for photo, software, music, font and video infringement claims

 Our California law firm can help Client facing any of the following (we accept copyright claims NATIONWIDE as this is exclusive federal law):

 (a) cease and desist letters (software disputes, music, font, photo, and video/film infringement)

 (c) notice of subpoena from ISP for torrent file sharing

 (c) copyright infringement lawsuits (ex.
 Strike 3 Holdings, LLC, L.A.
 Gem & Jewelry)

 (e) 512(f) bad faith takedown "copyright bully" claims

 (f) mediation and arbitration involving Intellectual property issues involving copyright, fair use, parody, transformative uses, licensing disputes

-Call us at (877) 276-5084 or email us at the email address on the right side of this page.
+Call us at (877) 276-5084 or email us using our contact form.
 In many cases representing rights holders we can take your case on a contingency fee basis or set a low flat rate (predictable) legal fee.